openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

 finished asynchronously.

-If one of the network connected to the router is not local type, meaning that cross-pod l2 networking is supported in this network(like VLAN type), and the l2 network can be stretched into current pod, packets sent to the virtual machine in this network will not pass through the "bridge" network.
+If one of the network connected to the router is not local type, meaning that cross-Neutron l2 networking is supported in this network(like VLAN type), and the l2 network can be stretched into current pod, packets sent to the virtual machine in this network will not pass through the "bridge" network.
 Instead, packets first go to router, then are directly forwarded to the target virtual